sdkman/sdkman-vendor-gradle-plugin/README.md

-#SDK Vendor Plugin
+#SDKMAN!
+Vendor Plugin

-This Gradle plugin is used by SDK Vendors to publish their own releases on GVM/SDKenv.
+This Gradle plugin is used by SDK Vendors to publish their own releases on [SDKMAN!](http://sdkman.io).
 Even more, they are able to announce their releases through the Broadcast API.

 ##Vendors